Pound, London Stocks Climb After Truss Resignation - UrduPoint

 "While this has brought about a brief respite to the political risk premium it's hard to see how any replacement will be able to coalesce around any form of unity of policy in this dumpster fire of a government," said Michael Hewson, chief market analyst at CMC Markets.

-- Strong dollar, China fears - Elsewhere, US and European markets rallied a day after losses over persistent concerns over soaring inflation, interest rate hikes and looming recessions.
+- Strong dollar, China fears - Elsewhere, US and European markets rose a day after losses over persistent concerns over soaring inflation, interest rate hikes and looming recessions.

-Wall Street opened higher while eurozone markets were also higher in afternoon deals.

 The haven dollar soared above 150 Yen for the first time since 1990 before falling back slightly -- stoking speculation that Japanese authorities could intervene again to support the battered Currency.